AnshumanTripathi/anshumantripathi.github.io/content/samyak/shaping-career.md

 Even though I was confident that I could score well on the SAT exams, I realized there were other things I should have noticed.

 ## I was not prepared
 From my childhood, I have always remained at home and in my city.
 I had never traveled outside alone or lived alone.
-My parents were not confident that I could travel to a new country and navigate the new system by myself.
+My parents needed to be more confident that I could travel to a new country and navigate the new system alone.
 Initially, I rebelled, but after giving a calm thought, I realized they were right.
 I knew nothing about cooking, setting up a bank account, or taking loans.

 ## Undergraduate is expensive